austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Worked on stocks game web app.
 Made it responsive, changed background color, removed scatter plot for all points except those that are bought/sold.
 Commented on some reddit posts recommending FCC and CS50.
 Changed the log.md numbering to reflect the number of days since I started to program.

 **Thoughts**: Happy Thanksgiving!
 It wasn't the most productive day, but it was a holiday after all.
 I read a reddit comment that convinced me that I really need to learn/use a relational database.
 It really doesn't make sense to use a non-relational db like MongoDB.
 I think I've done just about all I can do with my stocks game app without getting into the ML.
 I'm hoping I can finish by the end of the weekend and get a start on my next project.

+### Day 181: November 24, 2017

+**Today's Progress**: Worked on StockIT.
+Developed linear regression model that predicts stock value ~30 days in the future.

+**Thoughts**: It took me a very long time to get my sklearn linear regression model to work and then output the data in a usable format, but at this moment it works and spits out the data in a format that is usable by the front end.
+I got hung up on the preprocessing for a solid hour or two.
+Turns out I was applying two different preprocessing methods to the training data and the prediction data which was causing very poor predictions.
+Ultimately, I applied the preprocessing to training + prediction data and then split it up into two arrays after applying the preprocessing.
+I am looking forward to implementing the linear regression, finishing up the formatting, deploying to heroku, and moving on!